Balooog/Project_Yolkless/docs/ROADMAP.md

 ### Maintenance Notes

-* Update this file with each major PR merge.
+* Update this file after each major RM or PX delivery.
-* Reference PR numbers in changelogs and README.
+* Reference RM/PX identifiers in changelogs and README.
 * Keep all environment & visual modules modular under `/game/scenes/modules/`.
 * Future narrative and ethics expansions extend this roadmap instead of separate notes.